guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 # Final thoughts

-These results highlight the potential of high-performance language for serving text generation models under low latency.
-This also illustrate the potential of Rust as a replacement for C++ in latency sensitive applications.
+These results highlight the potential of high-performance languages, including Rust, for serving text generation models under low latency.
 Bringing performance benefits in line with C++, its memory safety, concurrency and accessibility to Machine Learning engineers make it a powerful additional choice for the deployment of performant, machine-learning powered applications.

 Research efforts aiming at reducing the computational cost of deep learning models have translated in significant gains in execution speed, at only a marginal cost in the performance of these models.
 The proposed Rust implementation synergizes very well with this work: While techniques such as distillation or quantization are effective at reducing the cost of the forward pass through the neural network, a Rust implementation can significantly speed up the auxiliary operations (whose relative cost increases as the neural network gets optimized).
 Combined with Rust safe concurrency capabilities, the combination of these techniques enables a significant acceleration of text generation pipelines using state-of-the-art models.